 The concept behind differentiated instruction has long been used to teach students with disabilities, disorders, difficulties and other challenging behavioural issues.iii In an inclusive classroom for example, students with autism usually work on the same activities as their peers albeit with slight adjustments (although not always).
 This is not a separate program as would happen with an individual education plan.
 Instead, the teacher designs, prepares and delivers the class lesson to the group.
 While this happens, the assigned teacher’s aide makes minor adjustments on the fly for the student (or students) with special needs.

 These adjustments can be minor (such as scaffolding, chunking, additional one-on-one worked examples, or changes to the lesson’s pace) or they can be major (such as the completing of a smaller number of activities or a completely separate topic and activity).
-Generally speaking, teachers want students with special needs who have been ‘mainstreamed’ to work from the same program as much as possible as this maximises the amount to which the student is included and integrated with their peers.
-Regardless of the approach, the teacher and the teacher’s aide should be in regular contact with each other especially pre and post lesson.
+Generally speaking, teachers want students with special needs who have been ‘mainstreamed’ to work from the same program as much as possible as this maximises the extent to which the student is included and integrated with their peers.
+Regardless of the approach, the teacher and the teacher’s aide should be in regular contact with each other, especially pre- and post-lesson.

 The introductory teacher aide course for anyone seeking to work as a support worker.LEARN MORE